-Tenth grade students take this course during the third trimester in preparation for their travels abroad during 11th grade as part of the Wellington International Student Experience.
+Tenth grade students take this course in preparation for their travels abroad during 11th grade as part of the Wellington International Student Experience.
 They work to develop an understanding of the logistical and intellectual preparation involved in successful global travel, build intercultural communication skills, and investigate contemporary global issues and how they connect to local realities.
 Readings and discussions, group activities, and live and virtual guest speakers help students begin to develop their projects exploring stewardship and sustainability; human rights and conflict prevention; identity, interculturality and well-being; and innovative and social entrepreneurship.

-PREREQUISITE: 10th Grade COURSE DURATION: 1 Trimester, LEAP Days COURSE CREDIT: 1/3 Credit
+PREREQUISITE: 10th Grade

+COURSE DURATION: LEAP Days

+COURSE CREDIT: 1/3 Credit